zaqueoae/ssh-github-yubikey/README.md

 - The key will be added as an ssh key on your github
 - Finally git is configured

+When you're done running the script, you should be able to do things like git clone githubssh:[your-private-repository] and touch your yubikey/onlykey

 **Instructions**: Copy and paste these commands and Voila!
 ```console